Welcome to the Rocky Mountain Chapter of

 Rocky Mt.
 Chapter Hosts First Live Virtual Tour of Research Collections – Live From New York!

 Frustrated as we all are about Covid restrictions, the Rocky Mountain chapter requested that Club archivist and curator Lacey Flint conduct a live, virtual tour of the Research Collections.
 As the mid-September event came together, we naturally thought to open it to all 3,600 of us worldwide.
-The 60-minute event offered insight into some of […] Explore more…
+The 60-minute event offered insight into some of the Club’s holdings which include an archive of documents, photographs, lantern slides and maps from late 19th century exploration to present day; artifacts ranging from polar sledges to historic flags that have flown to the moon; and a library housing approximately 14,000 volumes, from Matthew… Explore more…

 -